HareKrishanaMishra787/Data_Exploration_Pandas_College_Major/README.md

-# 🎓📊 Data Exploration with Pandas: College Major vs Salary Analysis
+# 🎓📊 Data Exploration with Pandas

 Welcome to this data exploration project where we dive into the relationship between college majors and salaries using **Python**, **Pandas**, and **Matplotlib**.
 This project showcases how data analysis can reveal valuable insights into career prospects based on different fields of study.